CouchCMS/Documentation/src/contents/tutorials/portfolio-site/blog.md

 Since multiple pages can now be created from the clonable template, each cloned page needs to have a unique identification.
 The _Name_ field is this unique id.<br/>
 Every cloned page will always have the _Name_ and _Title_ fields associated with it.
 Difference between the two is that the _Name_ field has restrictions on the characters that you can use within it (only alpha-numeric, hyphen and underscore).
 The _Title_ field, on the other hand, has no such restrictions.

-<p class="success">If you fill the _Title_ field, you can leave the _Name_ field empty and Couch will generate a name for the page based on the title you entered.</p>
+If you fill the _Title_ field, you can leave the _Name_ field empty and Couch will generate a name for the page based on the title you entered. {.success}

 Change the _title_ to something friendlier and leave the name blank -